Do Go On - 397 - Aviator Charles Kingsford Smith

 Just going into my mind here.

-Previous topic, Jimmy Barnes.
+Previous topic, Jimmy Barnes, singer of.

-Yeah, I didn't know what a sapper was.
+Yeah, I didn't know what a Sapper was.

 In March of 1917, he transferred to the Royal Flying Corps